jmdoescode/TADME_SteveSkiena/README.md

 - All Data Structure files will be prefixed with "DS" and the number in which it was created.
 - All Questions will be prefixed with "Q" and the number in which it was created.

 These were created this way so that I can quickly practice any algorithm, data structure, or question that I have created and have an answer to.
 This way I can focus on the heart of the problem while I have already created a way in which to test if the solution for the practice is correct.
 These files can also hold Hints in the comments so it will be easier to work on a problem without looking at the answer right away if you are stuck.
+If the file has no coding aspect then there will be no practice file.

 **Answers**

 The Answers project holds the answers for everything in the Practices project.

 - Along with the prefixes for the Practices project, all files in the Answers project will be prefixed with "A" to denote an answer file.

+To make things simpler, some answers will have collapsible and expandable areas for the answers if there is no coding involved.
+Hiding the answer is all that is needed for practice.

 **Pictures**